 The march to the church forms as for a parade, however, the New Standard should be furled onto its pole and carried at the ‘Slope’.
 A New Standard should never be at the ‘Carry’ before it has been dedicated.
 The New Standard and Escort, accompanied by the Branch Chairman, should take post at the rear of the column.
 If an Old Standard is to be replaced it may be ‘Trooped’ into church in ‘Slow Time’.
 Supporting Standards should ‘Dip’ as the Old Standard passes through.

 There may be a March Past after the Service of Dedication, when the New Standard, Branch Officers and Members should take post behind the Band and in front of the Massed Standards and supporting Branch Members.

 Only if the relatives wish it may a Branch Standard be present at the funeral of any of its Members.
 Branch Members may either attend with the congregation or act as pall bearers if requested to do so.
 It is important to determine the family wishes and to consult with both the officiating clergy and the funeral director.

 It is customary for the Branch Standard to precede the coffin into and out of the church, chapel, or other sacred building.
 Within the church the Standard should stand abreast of the coffin, if space permits, during the service.
 The same procedure should be followed at the place of interment, and the Standard should ‘Dip’ as an act of homage as the coffin is lowered into the grave.

 For a cremation service the same procedure should be adopted.
 The Standard should be ‘Dipped’, as an act of homage, as the curtains close to remove the coffin from view.

 When the Branch Standard is paraded at a funeral a ‘Mourning Drape’ should be attached to the neck of the finial immediately below the spear point.

 If in doubt - ASK.

-Your County Parade Marshal will provide advice and guidance on Ceremonial Duties.
+Your County Parade Marshal will provide guidance on Ceremonial Duties.